Kristianlian/ribose-paper/README.md

-true

 <!-- README.md is generated from README.Rmd. -->

-# Repository organization and extended methods: *Glucose ingestion before and after resistance training does not augment ribosome biogenesis in healthy moderately trained young adults*
+# Extended methods: *Glucose ingestion before and after resistance training does not augment ribosome biogenesis in healthy moderately trained young adults*

 ## Authors